gazpachu/tuesdaygutz/pages/about/index.md

-As you can already tell, I was born on a Tuesday – the day named after Tyr and Mars, the gods of strength and action.
-It's the same spirit that inspires my approach to brand-building, where I craft compelling stories and narratives to help clients and brands stand out and connect with their audience.
+As you can already tell, I was born on a Tuesday.
+While my parents didn't have any inkling about the origin of the name, it's actually a day named after Tyr and Mars, the gods of strength and action.
+That same bold spirit inspires my approach to brand-building, where I craft compelling stories and narratives to help clients and brands stand out and connect with their audience.

 I have a wealth of experience across content creation and strategy and have worked as a writer/editor and content strategist for more than 15 years, deciding to go freelance in October 2024.